lwl1112/polymorphicHERV/README.md

-K-mer base approach to mine patterns and leverage the repetitive nature of sequencing data
+3K-mer base approach to mine patterns and leverage the repetitive nature of sequencing data

 Instructions: